dcunited001/dcunited001.github.io/_posts/2016-02-03-a-speculative-history-of-five-thousand-bc.md

 and if relevance & memory are determined by frequency of usage, then the vocabulary before formal communication systems are established would have high turnover.
-Except for a few terms, which would be predisposed for both exchange with other small cultural groups, as well as predisposed for retention by those groups.
+Except for a few terms, which would be predisposed for both exchange with other small cultural groups and retention by those groups.

 So, apart from some universal phenomena derived from experiences common to all humans, there would be little shared inspiration,